Cardio-AI/adaptor_docker_example/output/README.md

-The generated file should be found in this directory
+The generated files should be found in this directory